 Alternates with Biology 310.
-Not offered in 1941-1942.
+Offered in 1942-1943.

 310. ELEMENTARY HISTOLOGY.-A study of the cell and of the principal mammalian tissues, together with practice in the preparation of tissues for microscopic study.

 One class period and one three-hour laboratory period a week.
 Credit, two semester hours.